ziangziangziang/pyQErho/README.md

 # qeRho

-The module is to generate the initial guess charge density for quantum-espresso _pwscf_ calculations.
-Currently the module supports `nspin=1`, binary output (no HDF5 supported).
-The output charge density should be sorted in next subversion.
+The module is to generate a charge density file `charge-density.dat` for quantum espresso to read.

 ## to install

 ```
-pip install ./
+pip install qe_rho
 ```

 ## to use